 We meet on the second Thursday of the month during the winter for a no host dinner meeting.

-We help support an Automotive Scholarship Fund at Big
+We help support an Automotive Assistance

-Bend Community College.
+Fund at Big Bend Community College.

 We help support the Moses Lake Food Bank

-We attend other car shows and assist in community
+We attend other car shows and

 Join us for a fun time.